-The court will base its decision on the facts in the case, with an emphasis on context.
-This was tested in a sexual harassment claim filed by a writer for the hit television show "Friends" who claimed she was the victim of harassment in the writing room, where they would often engage in taboo banter in order to stoke ideas.
-The California Supreme Court dismissed the suit, claiming the banter was all part of the "creative workplace" required for a comedy show with sexual themes.
+For example, courts often emphasize context when determining whether sexual harassment has occurred in a hostile work environment.
+This was tested in a sexual harassment claim filed by a writer for the hit television show "Friends."
+The writer claimed she was the victim of harassment in the writing room, where they would often engage in taboo banter for purposes of brainstorming.
+The California Supreme Court dismissed the suit, claiming the banter was just part of the creative workplace required for a comedy show with sexual themes.

-- Frequency of the alleged inappropriate behavior;
+- Frequency of the alleged inappropriate behavior

-- Severity of the behavior;
+- Severity of the behavior

-- Context of the alleged harassment;
+- Context of the alleged harassment

-- Size of the employer's business;
+- Size of the employer's business

-- Nature of the employer's business;
+- Nature of the employer's business

 Dispelling Sexual Harassment Myths